-Sixty-two percent and 52% of the 82 potent nAbs in our panel displayed >10-fold reduced binding affinity to the RBDs derived from the South African and Brazilian isolates relative to the Wuhan-1

-[wild-type (WT)] RBD, respectively, whereas only 9% (8 of 82) of nAbs bound with >10-fold reduced activity to the U.K. isolate-derived RBD (Fig. 3F and fig. S6D).
+Sixty-two percent and 52% of the 82 potently neutralizing antibodies in our panel displayed >10-fold reduced binding affinity to the RBDs derived from the South African and Brazilian isolates relative to the Wuhan-1 (wild-type) RBD, respectively, whereas only 9% (8/82) of nAbs bound with >10fold reduced activity to the UK isolate-derived RBD (Fig. 3F and Fig. S6D).
 Hence, it appears that the reduced nAb binding activities against the South African and Brazilian isolates are primarily mediated by the substitutions at positions 484 and/or 417 rather than 501.
-These results are consistent with recent studies demonstrating that all three of these emerging SARS-CoV-2 isolates display reduced susceptibility to neutralization by convalescent and vaccinee sera, with SARS-CoV-2 B.1.1.28/501Y.V3 and B.1.351/501Y.V2 exhibiting markedly increased resistance to neutralization relative to B.1.1.7/501Y.V1 (5-7).
+Notably, these results are consistent with recent studies demonstrating that all three of these emerging SARS-CoV-2 isolates display reduced susceptibility to neutralization by convalescent and vaccinee sera, with SARS-CoV-2 B.1.1.28/501Y.V3 and B.1.351/501Y.V2 exhibiting markedly increased resistance to neutralization relative to B.1.1.7/501Y.V1 (5-7).

-To investigate the relative contributions of the mutations at positions 484 and 417 to the reduced nAb binding affinities to the

-South African and Brazilian isolate RBDs, we tested the Fabs for reactivity with RBDs containing individual E484K, K417N, or K417T substitutions.
-The abrogated binding observed for VH3-53/VH3-66 class nAbs against these isolates was largely mediated by the substitutions at position 417, with the E484K mutation contributing to a lesser extent (Fig. 3F).
-Within this class of nAbs, susceptibility to these mutations appeared to be partially dependent on variable light (VL) germline gene usage, with 92% (12 of 13) of nAbs encoded by Vκ1-9 exhibiting <10% binding activity to the South African and/or Brazilian isolate RBDs compared to only 14% (1 of 7) of nAbs using $V\kappa3-20$ (tables S2 and S3).
-In contrast to VH3-53/VH3-66 class nAbs, the diminished binding activity observed for nAbs using other VH germline genes was primarily mediated by the E484K substitution (Fig. 3F).
-The sensitivity of these nAbs to E484K suggests that they belong to a second, previously described class of recurrent RBDdirected antibodies, known as "class 2" nAbs, that use a variety of different VH and VL germline gene combinations to recognize a shared epitope that often involves residue 484 (26).
-In summary, most of the nAbs induced by natural SARS-CoV-2 infection display reduced binding activity to emerging SARS-CoV-2 variants in Brazil and South Africa, thus providing a potential molecular explanation for the reduced susceptibility of these isolates to neutralization by convalescent sera (5-7).
+To investigate the relative contributions of the mutations at positions 484 and 417 to the reduced nAb binding affinities to the South African and Brazilian isolate RBDs, we tested the Fabs for reactivity with RBDs containing individual E484K.
+K417N, or K417T substitutions.
+The abrogated binding observed for VH3-53/3-66-class nAbs against these isolates was largely mediated by the substitutions at position 417, with the E484K mutation contributing to a lesser extent (Fig. 3F).
+Within this class of nAbs, susceptibility to these mutations appeared to be partially dependent on VL germline gene usage, with 92% (12/13) of nAbs encoded by VK1-9 exhibiting <10% binding activity to the South African and/or Brazilian isolate RBDs compared to only 14% (1/7) of nAbs utilizing VK3-20 (Table S2, S3).
+In contrast to VH3-53/3-66-class nAbs, the diminished binding activity observed for nAbs utilizing other VH germline genes was primarily mediated by the E484K substitution (Fig. 3F).
+Importantly, the sensitivity of these nAbs to E484K suggests that they belong to a second, previously described class of recurrent RBD-directed antibodies, known as "Class 2" nAbs, that utilize a variety of different VH and VL germline gene combinations to recognize a shared epitope that often involves residue 484 (26).
+In summary, the majority of nAbs induced by natural SARS-CoV-2 infection display reduced binding activity to emerging SARS-CoV-2 variants in Brazil and South Africa, thus providing a potential molecular explanation for the reduced susceptibility of these isolates to neutralization by convalescent sera (5-7).

-Cross-reactivity of the SARS-CoV-2 S-specific MBC response
+Cross-reactivity of the SARS-CoV-2 S-specific memory B cell response

 We next assessed the mAbs for binding cross-reactivity with full-length S proteins derived from SARS-CoV and seasonal β -CoVs (OC43 and HKU1).
-A total of 11 to 40% of the mAbs isolated from the visit 1 samples displayed cross-binding activity to SARS-CoV S, and the proportion of cross-binding antibodies increased over time in all donors (Fig. 4A and fig. S7A).
-By visit 3, 37 to 62% of mAbs from each donor showed SARS-CoV S cross-reactivity (fig. S7A).
-The cross-reactive mAbs recognized multiple distinct antigenic sites within both the S1 and S2 subunits, with the largest fraction targeting epitopes in S2 outside of HR2 (Fig 4A).
-Despite the large number of SARS-CoV/SARS-CoV-2 cross-binding mAbs, only 0.6% (3 of 540) displayed potent cross-neutralizing activity, all of which targeted epitopes within the RBD and interfered with hACE2 binding (Fig. 4B and table S2).
+11-40% of the mAbs isolated from the Visit 1 samples displayed cross-binding activity to SARS-CoV S, and the proportion of cross-binding antibodies increased over time in all donors (Fig. 4A and Fig. S7A).
+By Visit 3, 37%-62% of mAbs from each donor showed SARS-CoV S cross-reactivity (Fig. S7A).
+The cross-reactive mAbs recognized multiple distinct antigenic sites within both the S1 and S2 subunits, with the largest fraction targeting epitopes in S2 outside of HR2 (Fig. 4A).
+Despite the large number of SARS-CoV/SARS-CoV-2 cross-binding mAbs, only 0.6% (3/540) displayed potent cross-neutralizing activity, all of which targeted epitopes within the RBD and interfered with hACE2 binding (Fig. 4B and Table S2).